SPontadit/SIMD_CollisionDetection/README.md

 The project's goal was to use **SIMD** to speed up collision detection by using CPU parallelization.

-It was developed in two weeks in a group of two people.<br>
+It was developed in two weeks by Matthieu De Laharpe and Stephane Pontadit.<br>

 ## **Table of Contents**